 The school has arrangements for listening to children and providing early help and processes for children to raise concerns about themselves or their peers.
 Details of these arrangements are displayed around the school on posters, in the staff room and in communal areas.
+All classes have a 'Worry Monster' that the children know how to use.
 Staff meetings and assemblies are used as opportunities to reinforce key messages and procedures, as well as to provide updates (including statutory updates and changes to policy).